Rick Ware Racing: Car No. 54 results

+Car No. 70 history

+In 1998, Rick Ware attempted to qualify in the No. 70 Ford in the Winston Cup event at Sonoma Raceway but failed to make the race.

+Car No. 70 results

 Xfinity Series

 Rick Ware Racing made their NASCAR Nationwide Series debut in 2004 running a combination of Dodge and Chevrolet cars with various drivers.
 Stanton Barrett, Stan Boyd, Kim Crosby, Bobby Dotter, David Eshleman, Kenny Hendrick, Travis Powell, Morgan Shepherd, Shane Sieg, Dana White and J. J. Yeley all took turns at the wheel for RWR in their inaugural debut in the series under the No. 51 and No. 57 banner.

 The organization took a five-year hiatus from the series to focus on the Motocross, Supercross, Arenacross, and Women's Motocross series' only to make a return in 2009.

 With a new attitude, the organization returned under the Chevrolet banner and numbers 31 and 41.
 RWR purchased equipment from Stanton Barrett Motorsports to start the season and quickly moved to ECR engines after power issues hindered the team.

 Drivers Stanton Barrett, Derrike Cope, Tim Andrews, Travis Kittleson, Kerry Earnhardt, Tom Hubert, Kevin Hamlin, Daryl Harr and Justin Hobgood all split the time between the two cars.
 RWR later signed developmental driver Jeffrey Earnhardt, the grandson of Dale Earnhardt.
 Jeffrey Earnhardt's series debut at Dover was cut short with a late crash in practice and a subsequent DNQ.

 2009 was a significant year for RW.
 At Lowes Motor Speedway, Stanton Barrett qualified the No. 31 in the 11th position.
 Kerry Earnhardt finished 12th at Talladega Speedway and also qualified 8th at Daytona International Speedway, both organizational benchmarks.
 Tim Andrews went into the history books as he was led by crew chief and father Paul Andrews, marking the first time in NASCAR history that a father was a crew chief for a son in the Nationwide Series.

 In 2010, RWR ran in select races as it focused on the NASCAR Camping World Truck Series.
 At Daytona, RWR went into the record books again, this time with driver Chrissy Wallace.
 Wallace became the first female driver to make her series debut at Daytona in the No. 41 Chevrolet.
 Danica Patrick also accomplished the feat in the same event.
 Stanton Barrett competed in the No. 31 Fuel Doctor Chevy at Daytona.

-Barrett rallied to a 14th-place finish at Darlington Raceway while leading laps for the first time in RWR history.
-Barrett competed in 5 races for RWR in 2010 in both the 31 and 41 Chevrolet.
+Barrett rallied to a fourteenth-place finish at Darlington Raceway while leading laps for the first time in RWR history.
+Barrett competed in five races for RWR in 2010 in both the 31 and 41 Chevrolet.
 J.C.
 Stout also made a race for Ware Racing at ORP.